-- CO1. - Demonstrate Knowledge on: Framing methods for data link layer, - Shortest path using Dijkstra's routing algorithms CO2.
-Identify suitable algorithm to find shortest path in a - Design and compute subnet masks and addresses for networking Requirements.
-Solve problems related to Flow control, Error control, CO3. - CO4. - Apply Latest software tools and technologies for CO5. designing simple to complex applications in computer networks. - Assess the impact of wired and wireless Networks in the context of societal applications like VoIP, Multi-user Network Games, Internet of Things CO6. - CO7.
-Work effectively as an individual to implement miniproject.
-Demonstrate communication skills both oral and written - CO8. for preparing and generating reports.
+- Demonstrate Knowledge on: CO1. - Framing methods for data link layer, Shortest path using Dijkstra's routing algorithms CO2.
+Identify suitable algorithm to find shortest path in a - given network Design and compute subnet masks and addresses for CO3. - networking Requirements.
+Solve problems related to Flow control, Error control, congestion control and Network Routing.
+Apply Latest software tools and technologies for CO4. - CO5. designing simple to complex applications in computer networks. - Assess the impact of wired and wireless Networks in the context of societal applications like VoIP, Multi-user Network Games, Internet of Things.
+Work effectively as an individual to implement mini- - CO7. - project.
+Demonstrate communication skills both oral and written CO8. for preparing and generating reports.

-- LIST OF EXERCISES: 1.
-Implement the following data link layer framing methods. - Implement the following data link layer framing methods. i.
-Character count. ii.
-Character stuffing. iii.
+- LIST OF EXERCISES:

+1. Implement the following data link layer framing methods. - Implement the following data link layer framing methods.

+i.
+Character count.

+ii.
+Character stuffing.

+iii.
 Bit stuffing.

 Implement the frame sorting technique used in buffers.

 Design and develop a program to compute checksum for the given frame 1101011011 using CRC-12, CRC-16, and CRC-CCIP.
 Display the actual bit string transmitted.

 Suppose any bit is inverted during transmission.
-Show that this error is detected at the receiver and 2. that this error is detected at the receivers end.
+Show that this error is detected at the receivers and that this error is detected at the receivers end.

-Implement Dijkstra's algorithm to compute the Shortest 4. path for the given graph.
+Implement Dijkstra's algorithm to compute the Shortest path for the given graph.